 Again we follow the road past beaches, bluffs, rocky coastline heading to Fairhaven and drive by Split Point Lighthouse.
 Build in 1891, Split Point Lighthouse can be seen 30 km out to sea.
 The Town of Fair Haven has a beautiful long and deep beach to the water, tide is out, sand is tan in color so soft, like flour.
 Vacation homes are built on the cliff across the road and have a spectacular view of the ocean.

 A little further along the road we come to the Memorial Arch.
 This coastal road was built by soldiers coming back from WW1 and this sight was the location of the tool booths and was finished in 1939, widened in 1974, burnt down in 1983 and rebuilt in 1991.
-(I am providing a picture of the commemorative plaque.
-It does show much of the shoreline we are passing along with several of the ship wrecks that have occurred in the past.)
-Memorial Arch is the location of the first toll booths for the road after it was built.

 Of course there is a beach here at the Memorial Arch and we do go out to see the beach area.
 The sand here is very fine and soft like a powder or flour.
 The beach sweeps around in a large curve and from here you can see the lighthouse in the distance on the left and another point to the right.